How to Schedule an Interview

-All interviews with Children’s physicians, employees, patients and patient families must be requested through a member of the Media Relations Team and should be scheduled in advance whenever possible.
-Please call the Hospital Operator at 205-638-9100 and ask to page the Media Relations representative on call.
+All interviews with Children’s physicians, employees, patients and patient families must be requested through a member of the media relations team and should be scheduled in advance whenever possible.
+For interview requests, please call or text the media line 205-800-4052.
+A member of the media relations team will respond to your request as soon as possible.
 We make every effort to arrange interviews to meet your deadline.
 Reporters should not directly contact physicians or other members of the Children’s staff or members of our primary care offices.

 Sometimes our patient families contact the media directly.
 Such interviews must still be scheduled through Children’s Media Relations if they are to take place on hospital property.

-Outside media is not allowed on critical care floors, including NICU, PICU and CVICU.
+Outside media is not allowed on patient floors.

 Requests to interview the parents of a patient will be communicated to the family but the decision to participate in the interview is left to them.

-Certain injuries or circumstances that bring a patient to Children’s may prevent us from confirming the presence of or releasing any information about that patient.
-Those restrictions are in the best interest of the safety and well-being of the child, and include gang-related injuries, assault, violent crimes including shootings and stabbings, DHR cases, domestic violence, child abuse, drugs, poisonings, sexual assault, suicide and psychiatric issues.
+Certain injuries or circumstances that bring a patient to Children’s may prevent us from confirming the patient's presence or releasing any information about that patient.
+Those restrictions are in the best interest of the safety and well-being of the child and include gang-related injuries, assault, violent crimes including shootings and stabbings, DHR cases, domestic violence, child abuse, drugs, poisonings, sexual assault, suicide and psychiatric issues.

 Children’s is staffed by regionally- and nationally-known experts in a wide range of childhood diseases, treatment programs and services who are available to speak on topics, including:

 - Brain and spinal cord injuries

 - Cerebral palsy

 - Congenital hand deformities